trilitech/tezos-developer-docs/docs/unity/scenes.md

 The InterPlanetary File System (IPFS) is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 Blockchain developers use it to store data such as token images and metadata.

-To use the scene, select the `DontDestroyOnLoad/TezosManager` object and add your Pinata API key, as in this picture:
+To use the scene, open the IPFSUpload scene in the editor, click the `TezosManager` object in the Hierarchy pane, and add your Pinata API key in the Inspector pane, as in this picture:

 <img src="/img/unity/unity-ipfs-scene-api-key.png" alt="Adding the Pinata API key to the TezosManager object" style={{width: 300}} />